Inner Child Therapy: What It Is & How It Heals Emotional Wounds

 You're not broken!!
 You're simply responding to old wounds that need healing...

-Inner Child Therapy could help you if you identify with any of the above.
+Inner Child Therapy could help you if you're struggling with emotional wounds from the past.
 Book a free consultation with me to discuss how this powerful therapy can help you change old patterns for good!

-- You feel anxious when someone doesn’t text back immediately
+- You feel anxious when someone doesn’t text back immediately, or you push people away when they start to get close

-- You’re attracted to partners who are emotionally unavailable
+- You’re attracted to partners who are emotionally unavailable, or you end relationships out of fear of being rejected

-- You people-please until you’re exhausted, then feel resentful
+- You people-please until you’re exhausted, then feel resentful, or you’re hyper-independent and never ask for help from others

-- You swing between feeling “not good enough” and having to be perfect
+- You swing between feeling “not good enough” and needing to be perfect

 - You struggle to set boundaries without feeling guilty